 *If you have already disclosed your disability as part of your application you do not need to return the form.

 Remember to send us evidence of any funding - full, partial or loans, particularly if you initially have declared that you are self-funding.
-We do need proof of any awards to pass on to our Finance Office.
+We do need proof of any sponsorship to pass on to our Finance Office.
+If you are on a student loan, you would be considered as self-funding.

 Here's a copy of the University Financial Undertaking Form for information.
 The online version must be completed by all applicants and uploaded to your self-service portal ONLY when you are sure about your funding source(s).
 At that time, you can also sign and return the College's Declaration form to postgraduate.office@girton.cam.ac.uk.